Toward a Safe Internet of Agents: Interconnected Ecosystems: Building Interoperable Multi-Agent Systems

-In this section, we analyze the infrastructure required to build this open ecosystem safely, deconstructing the challenge into four critical pillars: the \textbf{Standardized Protocols} that enable communication, the \textbf{Agent Registration and Discovery} services for finding partners, the \textbf{Resource Vetting} required to establish trust, and the \textbf{Ecosystem Governance} needed for accountability.
-Throughout, we distinguish between the security challenges of \textit{Federated Interoperability}, which applies to collaboration between trusted enterprise partners, and \textit{Open Interoperability}, which confronts the complexities of the decentralized web.
+We analyze the infrastructure for this open ecosystem through four pillars: \textit{Standardized Interoperability Protocols} enabling communication, \textit{Agent Registration and Discovery} for locating partners, \textit{Resource Vetting and Management} establishing trust, and \textit{Ecosystem Governance and Oversight} ensuring accountability.
+Throughout, we distinguish between \textit{Federated Interoperability} for trusted enterprise collaboration, and \textit{Open Interoperability} addressing decentralized web complexities.